fatmatto/express-mongodb-filter/README.md

 ## express-mongodb-filter

-ExpressJS middleware that allows expressjs apps to handle custom MongoDB queries sent from the client.
+Custom MongoDB queries through HTTP requests

 Please, remember that this middleware applies no security filtering to query parameters, you must sanitize input on your own.